Tips & Tricks, Teachers, Schools, Anxiety 5 minute read

 • Tense muscles and sweaty palms

 Early intervention for anxious kids can make a difference.
-For this reason, holistic education needs to include wellbeing—the benefits are too significant not to.
+That's why holistic education needs to include wellbeing—the benefits are too significant not to.

 Before stepping into the classroom